 “Dr Indu Shahani doesn't need an introduction, and so it’s with our very own Amit Shah, who collects dozens of awards each year,” says Poonawala.
 “I believe Paul Bradley from ESP, UK is going to be a smashing success.
 He is going to talk to us about how to make your print business more efficient – the need of the hour.”

 Innerworkings INC is a US-headquartered USD 1.2-billion USD print buying company.
-Thomas Glasser is going to talk about the much-hated topic of ‘print aggregators’.
+Tony Massey is going to talk about the much-hated topic of ‘print aggregators’.
 “This is going to be one hell of a cracking session,” says Desai.

 There is no doubt that packaging is lucrative and has immense growth potential.
 So much so, the Maharashtra government, which is set to ban plastic, will exempt plastic used for packing and packaging.
 Similarly, plastic containers and sachets used to package products such as milk, grains, pulses and other goods will not be banned.